Brick & Lace: 2011–12: Independent return, new album plans and Bloodline

-In September 2011, Brick and Lace released a cover of Jennifer Lopez's hit single "I'm into You", under the request of fans who kept saying that J.Lo's single sounded like the Jamaican duo.
-The sisters also stated in an interview with Belgium Media 1 TV that they are indeed currently working on their second album and have started a song-writing team with their two other sisters, Candace and Tasha Thorbourne.
-Their song-writing team is called Bloodline, and they have released an official remix, done by heavyweight Techno DJ Sydney Sampson, for their debut Bloodline single called "This Time".
-The single features production from Tearce Kizzo, who has worked with artists such as Eva Simmons, and it has been released under massive European label Spinnin Records.
+In September 2011, Brick and Lace released a cover of Jennifer Lopez's hit single "I'm Into You", at the request of fans who drew parallels between Lopez's single and the Jamaican duo’s sound.
+The sisters also stated in an interview with Belgium Media 1 TV that they are “indeed currently working on their second album and have started a song-writing team with their two other sisters (Candace and Tasha Thorbourne).”
+Their song-writing team is called Bloodline, and they have released an official remix, done by Techno DJ Sydney Sampson, for their debut Bloodline single called "This Time".
+The single features production from Tearce Kizzo, who has worked with artists such as Eva Simmons, and it has been released under European label Spinnin Records.

-In November 2011, Brick and Lace released the video for their new single, called "This Time".
-The song encompasses Techno and House elements, new to Brick and Lace's style, however portraying the diversity of which these two beauties hold in the music industry.
-The Jamaican sisters are not featured in the video, however the use of European Models and the producer, Tearce Kizzo, shows the scenes of a pool party and sophisticated yet summer feeling of Ibiza.
-Starting off the year 2012, as their song writing team, Bloodline is currently working with producer team cave (Jonas Saeed & Niclas Kings) for Jennifer Lopez and Wisin y Yandel, where they have received their first single placement, having written Wisin & Yandel ft Jennifer Lopez's new single, called "Follow The Leader".
+In November 2011, Brick and Lace released the video for their new single, "This Time".
+The song encompasses Techno and House elements, which was new to Brick and Lace's style.
+The Jamaican sisters are not featured in the video, however the use of European Models and the producer, Tearce Kizzo, shows the scenes of a pool party in Ibiza.
+Starting off the year 2012, as their song writing team, Bloodline is currently working with producers Jonas Saeed & Niclas Kings for Jennifer Lopez and Wisin y Yandel, where they have received their first single placement, having written Wisin & Yandel ft Jennifer Lopez's new single, called "Follow The Leader".

-Brick & Lace also released another "buzz" single called "How I Like It", which features production from DJ Remady, a famous Swiss producer.
+Brick & Lace also released another single called "How I Like It", which features production from Swiss producer DJ Remady.
 The track is featured on his album called, The Original, and it encompasses dance and electro beats.
-The song has apparently gained a lot of recognition via the internet, although it is not a single for Remady's album.
+The song has apparently gained recognition via the internet, although it is not a single for Remady's album.

 In 2012, Brick & Lace also released bi-lingual music for their French fans with artists like Rim-K and Vincenzo.
 The track "Grenade" from Vincenzo's album La Matrice and "Take It to the Ring", a demo track by Dj Zack.
 As their song writing team Bloodline, the sisters co-wrote Christina Aguillera's "Around The World" from her album, Lotus.